milosz08/oop-matrix-calculator/README.md

 # Matrix Calculator

-## Task topic
+## Assumptions
-Rectangular matrices, dynamically assigned memory, verification dimensions during operation, basic actions such as adding, Subtraction, multiplication, calculation of the indicator.
-In addition to the basic actions on matrices should: Reverse Matrix, Matrix Transposed, etc. Benchmarks are mandatory.
+Rectangular matrices, dynamically allocated memory, checking dimensions during operations, basic operations like addition subtraction, multiplication, calculation of determinant.
+In addition to basic matrix operations, you should: determine the inverse matrix, transposed matrix, etc. It is mandatory to use C++ templates.

 ## Author
-Program by Miłosz Gilga on the subject **Computer Programming** with use of C++ objectivity elements.
+Created by Miłosz Gilga on the subject **Computer Programming** with use of C++ OOP paradigms.
 Faculty of Electrical Engineering, Silesian University of Technology, Gliwice 2021.

 ## Supported mathematical operations
 * Calculation of the “n” elementary matrix determinant (square matrices only),